keawade/keaboard/README.md

 ![keaboard](./images/keaboard_render.png)

-Designed for use with the [nice!nano][nicenano] USB-C Bluetooth Pro Micro replacement but should work with Pro Micros or Elite-Cs.
+Designed for use with the [nice!nano][nicenanoDocs] USB-C Bluetooth Pro Micro replacement but should work with Pro Micros or Elite-Cs.

 Inspired by the [ErgoTravel][ergotravel] keyboard designed by @jpconstantineau.